Columbia University: Morningside Heights

+Butler Library is the largest in the Columbia University Libraries system and one of the largest buildings on the campus.
+It was completed in 1934 and renamed to Butler Library in 1946.
+As of 2020, Columbia's library system includes over 15.0 million volumes, making it the eighth largest library system and fifth largest collegiate library system in the United States.

 Several buildings on the Morningside Heights campus are listed on the National Register of Historic Places.
 Low Memorial Library, a National Historic Landmark and the centerpiece of the campus, is listed for its architectural significance.
 Philosophy Hall is listed as the site of the invention of FM radio.
 Also listed is Pupin Hall, another National Historic Landmark, which houses the physics and astronomy departments.
 Here the first experiments on the fission of uranium were conducted by Enrico Fermi.
 The uranium atom was split there ten days after the world's first atom-splitting in Copenhagen, Denmark.
 Other buildings listed include Casa Italiana, the Delta Psi, Alpha Chapter building of St. Anthony Hall, Earl Hall, and the buildings of the affiliated Union Theological Seminary.

 A statue by sculptor Daniel Chester French called Alma Mater is centered on the front steps of Low Memorial Library.
-McKim, Mead & White invited French to build the sculpture in order to harmonize with the larger composition of the court and library in the center of the campus.
-Draped in an academic gown, the female figure of Alma Mater wears a crown of laurels and sits on a throne.
-The scroll-like arms of the throne end in lamps, representing sapientia and doctrina.
-A book signifying knowledge, balances on her lap, and an owl, the attribute of wisdom, is hidden in the folds of her gown.
-Her right hand holds a scepter composed of four sprays of wheat, terminating with a crown of King's College which refers to Columbia's origin as a royal charter institution in 1754.
-A local actress named Mary Lawton was said to have posed for parts of the sculpture.
-The statue was dedicated on September 23, 1903, as a gift of Mr. & Mrs. Robert Goelet, and was originally covered in golden leaf.
-During the Columbia University protests of 1968 a bomb damaged the sculpture, but it has since been repaired.
+The statue represents a personification of the traditional image of the university as an alma mater, or "nourishing mother", draped in an academic gown and seated on a throne.
+She wears a laurel wreath on her head and holds in her right hand a scepter capped by a King's Crown, a traditional symbol of the university.
+A book, representing learning, rests on her lap.
+The arms of her throne end in lamps, representing "Sapientia et Doctrina", or "Wisdom and Learning"; on the back of the throne is embossed an image of the seal of the university.
 The small hidden owl on the sculpture is also the subject of many Columbia legends, the main legend being that the first student in the freshmen class to find the hidden owl on the statue will be valedictorian, and that any subsequent Columbia male who finds it will marry a Barnard student, given that Barnard is a women's college.

 "The Steps", alternatively known as "Low Steps" or the "Urban Beach", are a popular meeting area for Columbia students.
 The term refers to the long series of granite steps leading from the lower part of campus (South Field) to its upper terrace.
-With a design inspired by the City Beautiful movement, the steps of Low Library provides Columbia University and Barnard College students, faculty, and staff with a comfortable outdoor platform and space for informal gatherings, events, and ceremonies.
-McKim's classical facade epitomizes late 19th-century new-classical designs, with its columns and portico marking the entrance to an important structure.